zubel-elena88/rsschool-cv/cv.md

 Educational institution "Grodno State College of Engineering, Technology and Design", 2008, speciality - Information technology software

 Yanka Kupala  State University of Grodno, 2013, specialty - Information technology software

+## Field of activity
+- information support of the website
+- network administration
+- maintenance of information systems
+- state procurements

+## Basic goals
+1. improving the level of knowledge
+2. broadening one's horizons
+3. change of field of activity
+4. increase in income

+>We ourselves do not know that we can ...
+>we just need to forget the word "impossible".
+>Vera Kamsha